-Where children are required to bring packed lunches, we:
+When children bring snacks or packed lunches from home, we:

 - Ensure perishable contents of packed lunches are refrigerated or contain an ice pack to keep food cool. - Inform parents of our policy on healthy eating. - Inform parents that we do not microwave cooked food brought from home. - Discourage packed lunch contents that consist largely of crisps, processed foods, sweet drinks and sweet products such as cakes or biscuits.
-We reserve the right to return this food to the parent as a last resort. - Provide children bringing packed lunches with plates, cups and cutlery; and - Ensure that adults sit with children to eat their lunch so that the mealtime is a social occasion.
+We reserve the right to return this food to the parent as a last resort. - Provide children bringing packed lunches with plates, cups and cutlery. - Ensure that adults sit with children to eat their lunch so that the mealtime is a social occasion.